IsaacSante/IsaacSante/README.md

 I’m working as a Software Engineer and contributing to frontend and backend for building web applications. :telescope:

-Exploring In my free time I do creative coding projects such as realtime audio visuals and ML art.
+In my free time I do creative coding projects such as realtime audio reactive visuals, ML art and intteractive installations.

 You can find my art on Insta!